-While her general field of research is Demography, within this field she is particularly interested in the vast diversity of human experience as well as the equally vast potential for change even in social behaviors and practices that seem to be culturally ingrained or biologically immutable.
-In both the areas of reproduction as well as practices related to health and survival, she is interested in studying the social and cultural dynamics that constrain people’s choices at some times but can just as radically force changes in these choices.
-Gender relations are an important feature of these social arrangements that impinge on reproductive behavior and she has a special interest in this.
+While her general field of research is Demography, within this field, Professor Basu is particularly interested in the vast diversity of human experience as well as the equally vast potential for change even in social behaviors and practices that seem to be culturally ingrained or biologically immutable.
+In both the areas of reproduction as well as practices related to health and survival, she studies the social and cultural dynamics that constrain people’s choices at some times but can just as radically force changes in these choices.
+Gender relations are an important feature of these social arrangements that have demographic consequences and she has a special interest in this.

 Understanding these dynamics offers policy lessons on how to retain protective behaviors as well as to change those that are harmful.
-So she has a great interest in the policy implications of demographic research.
-But her policy interest goes beyond straightforwardly drawing policy prescriptions from research.
-She is avidly interested in the politics and biases of the policy process itself and one of the ways in which she tries to understand this is by studying the history of the academic discipline of demography.
+Thus she has a great interest in the policy implications of demographic research.
+However, her policy interest goes beyond straightforwardly drawing policy prescriptions from research.
+She is avidly interested in the politics and the biases of the policy process itself and one of the ways in which she tries to understand this is by studying the turbulent, and sometimes embarrassing, history of the academic discipline of demography.

 Outreach and Extension Focus

-In addition to ‘public’ engagement, Basu has a long-standing interest in increasing interaction with researchers in her field who are working in relative isolation; that is, without access to the kind of physical as well as collegial resources that a place like Cornell provides.
-As Director of the South Asia program at Cornell (a position I held until June 2008) I tried to achieve this by setting up an association of researchers working on South Asia in the smaller schools and colleges in Central New York.
-The members of this association are able to talk to one another online and also now get to meet once a semester at Cornell to discuss common research interests, listen to presentations from others and to explore possibilities of research collaboration.
+Professor Basu’s ‘public’ engagement happens through frequent contributions in the news media, as well as presentations to lay groups within and outside the Cornell campus.
+She has also been long interested in increasing interaction with researchers in her field who are working in relative isolation; that is, without access to the kind of physical as well as collegial resources that a place like Cornell provides.
+As Director of the South Asia program at Cornell, she tried to achieve this by setting up an association of researchers working on South Asia in the smaller schools and colleges in Central New York.